 There is no silver bullet to address climate change.
 It will require imagination, courage and perseverance – the same qualities that humans have deployed in the battle against Covid-19.
 It will also require pursuing the same collective ambition of limiting warming to 1.5˚C, deliberate planning, shifting capital and increased transparency throughout the system.

-Mitigating the risks of climate change and convincing our clients of the immense opportunities inherent in the transition are not only key priorities for us, but also a fiduciary duty.
+Mitigating the risks of climate change and identifying and pursuing the inherent opportunities for our clients are not only key priorities for us, but also a fiduciary duty.

 The Pictet Group has survived and prospered for over two centuries by taking a responsible, long-term approach to business and to the management of our clients’ wealth.
 In doing so, we have always considered not only the interests of the present, but also of future generations.
 We believe this is the essence of responsible thinking, and the best contribution we can make to the future of sustainable life on the planet.

 1 Defined as companies deriving more that 25% of their revenues from the relevant carbon-intensive activities.